 - 1 cup boiling water

 - 1 cup pumpkin puree

-- 2 tbsp grape seed oil, (or other mildly flavoured oil)
+- 2 tablespoon grape seed oil (or other mildly flavoured oil)

-- 1 flax egg, (1 tbsp ground flaxseed soaked in 3 tbsp of water until gloopy)
+- 1 flax egg (1 tablespoon ground flaxseed soaked in 3 tablespoon of water until gloopy)

 - Mix dates, boiling water and baking soda and set aside to soak for an hour.
 This will soften the dates a lot.